tiadal/pro-students.de/README.md

 * Mobile Adaptability of common page elements and the course lists, including navbar burger menu for mobile / tablet
 * HTML generation script and structures based on XML for the course lists
 * Pro Students Logo Design
+* HTML/CSS Implementation of the About Us page

 ### Fabian Mildner